 PLEASE LABEL ALL OF YOUR GEAR WITH NAME AND TROOP NUMBER.
 GSR or DWC is not responsible for lost or stolen items.
-During the summer, GSR collects clothing items at the HV Main Waterfront, and valuable items at each camp's Administration Building.
+During the summer, GSR collects clothing items as well as valuable items at each camp's Administration Building.
 When the summer ends, items are donated or disposed of immediately.
 Please ensure your Scouts are not missing anything prior to dismissal!